biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 </div>

-Being aware of this is useful when you run into cases where you want the piped data to go to say the second or third argument of a function (see the box below).
+This placeholder is useful when the piped data should go to, say, the second or third argument of a function (see the box below).

 <div class="alert alert-note">